-The following actions may be imposed upon any student, student group, or student organization found to have
+The following actions may be imposed upon any student, student group, or student organization found to have violated the Student Code of Conduct:

 COMMUNITY SERVICE.
 A sanction imposed upon a student as a result of a violation of the Student Code of Conduct.
 Service is provided by the student to a specific on-campus or off-campus area or department of the University for specific hours as imposed by the designated Student Conduct hearing body.
 Monetary compensation is not provided.
 NOTE: Community Service hours completed to satisfy a student conduct sanction will not count toward the community service hours required for graduation.